 (1a) This rule does not apply in relation to an application under the Criminal and Found Property Disposal Act 2006, the Criminal Investigation Act 2006 section 49(1) or 147(5) or the Restraining Orders Act 1997.

-(1) A Registrar must list the case for a listing conference as soon as practicable after the application.
+(1) A registrar must list the case for a listing conference as soon as practicable after the application.

-(2) If the conferring Act requires the application to be served, the Registrar must endorse the date of the listing conference on the claim that is to be served.
+(2) If the conferring Act requires the application to be served, the registrar must endorse the date of the listing conference on the claim that is to be served.

-(3) If the conferring Act does not require the application to be served, the Registrar must notify the parties in writing of the listing conference.
+(3) If the conferring Act does not require the application to be served, the registrar must notify the parties in writing of the listing conference.

 [Rule 127 amended in Gazette 24 Aug 2007 p.
 4330.]